pauliusbaltrusis/markdown-resume/resume.md

 - Project and time management
 - Precision and attention to detail

 Awards
 ------

-- **2020**: Awarded a 15,000 SEK grant by Stiftelsen Knut och Alice Wallenbergs forskarstipediefond
+- **2020**: Awarded a 15,000 SEK travel grant by Stiftelsen Knut och Alice Wallenbergs forskarstipediefond
-- **2019**: Received a 20,000 SEK grant from Stiftelsen Carl-Fredrik von Horns fond
+- **2019**: Received a 20,000 SEK travel grant from Stiftelsen Carl-Fredrik von Horns fond
 - **2019**: 'Annual Award for Best Scientific Publication' at the Swedish University of Agricultural Sciences

 Publication List